BesrourMS/dimension/README.md

 # Dimension
 HTML5UP Dimension Template For Pico CMS

 This is Dimension, a fun little one-pager with modal-ized (is that a word?) "pages" and a cool depth effect (click on a menu item to see what I mean).
-Simple, fully responsive, and kitted out with all the usual pre-styled elements you'd expect.Hope you dig it :)
+Simple, fully responsive, and kitted out with all the usual pre-styled elements you'd expect.
+Hope you dig it :)

 ## Installation